What Is Long Multiplication: Explained For Primary School Parents And Kids

 When will my child learn about long multiplication in primary school?

-Children first learn about the long multiplication method in Year 5, where they are expected to multiply numbers up to 4 digits by a one- or two-digit number using a formal written method, including long multiplication for two-digit numbers.
+Children first learn about the long multiplication method in Year 5, where they are expected to multiply numbers up to 4 digits by one- or two-digit numbers using a formal written method, including long multiplication for two-digit numbers.
 This is continued in Year 6.